 Surprisingly, just one cup of fresh chopped figs contains nearly 30% of your daily need for fiber.

-Also, daily intake of 300 grams of fig paste may help improve the consistency of stools, improve stomach condition and give it the required relief.
+Also, a daily intake of 300 grams of fig paste may help improve the consistency of stools, improve stomach condition and give it the required relief.
+Check out how to digest food fast after eating.

 Figs and kiwis also contain special enzymes that help improve digestion and improve bowel movement, making both figs and kiwis a natural stomach laxative.